WispOfTheWinds/typewriter/README.md

 By default it works for (GF-)Markdown, Latex and MediaWiki files.
-You can change what file scopes enable the typewriter plugin in the settings or have it enabled for all files scopes.
+You can change what file scopes enable the typewriter plugin in the settings or have it enabled for all file scopes.

 ![](http://i.imgur.com/AjmeFCh.png)